 Paragraph 47 of the Framework requires local planning authorities to identify a supply of deliverable housing sites to provide five years' worth of their housing requirements.
-The SHLAA was updated in support of the publication of the Core Strategy.
+The five year supply has been updated in the latest Authority's Monitoring Report (AMR).